Yord/shargs/README.md

 The `parserSync` function is [`shargs`][shargs]' core abstraction.
 It may be used without [`shargs-opts`][shargs-opts] and [`shargs-parser`][shargs-parser], e.g. with manually written option objects and parser stages, or with other option DSL or parser stage libraries.
-We have already seen some of the things, `parserSync` does, this section fills the gaps:
+We have already seen some of the things `parserSync` does, but this section fills the gaps:

 ```js
 const {parserSync} = require('shargs')